writethedocs/www/docs/slack.rst

 * ``?mods`` / ``?moderators`` / ``?modsquad``

   - Returns the members of the :ref:`moderation-team` if you need to ping someone directly for help.

+* ``?history``

+  - Returns the answer for one of our most frequently asked questions: why you can't access the full chat history in the Write the Docs Slack.

 Channels that serve specific communities & their allies
 -------------------------------------------------------